dangelob/m70r/README.md

     * outname = custom name for the file (default: "diagPlot.pdf"),
     * outpath = path to directory in which you want to save the file

-### The `regsetup` function allow to select the data you want for the regression, throught a "selection file".
+### The `regsetup()` function
+Allow to select the data you want for the regression, throught a "selection file".
 The selection file is a file to specify which data points you want to dicard.
 There are 5 columns in the "selection file"
 * fileid: The file name (as the titles of the diagnostic plots are written)
 * start: Number of point you want to discard at the beginning of the measurement
 * end: Number of point you want to discard at the end of the measurement